OVERVIEW: WHERE TO STAY FOR HARRY POTTER

 However, you can use this privilege neither to enter the Wizarding World of Harry Potter, nor to go to the front of the line of its rides.

 For these, you use your privilege of “early entry” instead–you will be able to enter the park up to an hour before non-hotel guests can.

 These privileges work from the day of check in to the day of check out—so for a one night reservation, they work for two days.
 You can check in as early as 7a, and receive then the key cards that allow you to skip to the head of your line.
 (Your room, of course, won’t be ready then…but your privileges will be!)

 Participating in Universal’s other front of the line program, which means not reserving a Universal resort room for a night, but rather buying one or two days of Universal Express Plus passes, is not nearly as good a plan.
 These passes can be cheaper–they cost $25-55 per day per person, depending on the season.
-But since you can’t use them to enter the Wizarding World, or on Forbidden Journey, there is much less value to them.
+But since you can’t use them to enter the Wizarding World, or on Forbidden Journey or Escape from Gringotts, there is much less value to them.

 All in, the best way to see the Wizarding World of Harry Potter, if you can at all afford it, is to book a night at the Royal Pacific or Cabana Bay

 Note: All three Universal resort deluxe hotels are terrific, comparable to Walt Disney World deluxes.
 The Royal Pacific is both the most kid-pleasing, and the least expensive of the three, which is why it is featured here.
-I haven’t stayed at the much less expensive Cabana Bay yet.
+Cabana Bay is in between a Disney value and moderate, and its four-person rooms are particularly sound.

 LINKS FOR THE WIZARDING WORLD OF HARRY POTTER